What is the best treatment for rheumatoid arthritis?

 Drugs For Symptom Relief

-Nonsteroidal anti-inflammatory drugs (NSAIDs) help with the pain and inflammation and include drugs such as ibuprofen, ketoprofen, and naproxen.
+NSAIDs, or nonsteroidal anti-inflammatory drugs, help with the pain and inflammation and include drugs such as ibuprofen, ketoprofen, and naproxen.
 A prescription will provide a higher dose than what is available over the counter, and the results last longer, as reported by WebMD.

-Celecoxib, a type of NSAID, called a COX-2 inhibitor, may be prescribed for patients with stomach concerns and is taken orally or as a patch or cream directly to the swollen joint.
+Celecoxib is a type of NSAID called a COX-2 inhibitor.
+Celecoxib may be prescribed for patients with stomach concerns and is taken orally or as a patch or cream directly to the swollen joint.

 Drugs that Slow or Stop Disease Activity